optimizely/library/nonblocking-snippet/README.md

 ### Option 3.
 Masking individual elements, JS only
 > _configuration required: must provide a list of selectors to mask_

-This variation will set `opacity:0` to the individual elements that are being manipulated as part of the variation treatment.
+This variation will set `visibility:hidden` to the individual elements that are being manipulated as part of the variation treatment.
 Once Optimizely syncronous changes have been applied, the hidden elements will reappear.

 #### Approach
 * Supply an Array of element selectors to become hidden
-* For each selector supplied, add CSSRule to dynamic CSSStyleSheet that says SELECTOR `{opacity: 0}`
+* For each selector supplied, add CSSRule to dynamic CSSStyleSheet that says SELECTOR `{visibility:hidden}`
 * Wait until Optimizely synchronous changes have been applied (`lifecycle.activated`)
 * Disable dynamic CSSStyleSheet, unhiding body.